olsgreen/autotrader-api/README.md

 - **VehicleLookupFlags::COMPETITORS**

     Provides a pre-constructed URL, allowing users to explore market competition.

-**Note:** The `VehicleLookupFlags::VEHICLE_METRICS` & `VehicleLookupFlags::VALUATIONS` flags also require the current mileage to be passed in as the last parameter as below.

 ```php
 // For example, to retrieve the MOT & basic vehicle check datasets